Message from the Department Chair

 The Department of Physics is housed in the Baylor Sciences Building (BSB), a beautiful 500,000 sq. ft. facility.
 In addition to the Physics Department's 9,000 square feet of lab space in the BSB, we also utilize labs located in the 330,000 square-foot Baylor Research & Innovation Collaborative (BRIC) that opened in 2013.
 Our facilities are equipped with a wide range of modern experimental resources and specialized research labs, and we take advantages of high performance computing offered by the Baylor High Performance and Research Computing Services as well as off-campus resources.

 Physics students enjoy personal instruction from our faculty and are encouraged to join one of the dozen or so research groups.
 Undergraduate students present the results of their research as talks or posters at the annual Undergraduate Research and Scholarly Activity (URSA) Scholars Day.
 Graduate students and some undergraduate students present papers at national physics conferences and publish articles in leading journals.
-Our Summer Undergraduate Research in Physics (SURPh) program provides stipends for summer projects; other funding is available through faculty grants, URSA funding, and our REU program.

-Chairman, Department of Physics
+Professor and Chair of the Department of Physics